Life Expectancy Drops Again As Opioid Deaths Surge In U.S.

 "It's also a crisis in which people are killing themselves in much larger numbers — whites especially," says Anne Case, an economist at Princeton University who has been studying what she and her husband and fellow Princeton economist Angus Deaton call "Deaths of Despair."

 "Deaths from alcohol have been rising as well.
-So we think of it all being signs that something is really wrong and whatever is it is that's really wrong is happening nationwide," Case says.
+So we think of it all being signs that something is really wrong and whatever it is that's really wrong is happening nationwide," Case says.

 "They don't have a good job.
 They don't have a marriage that supports them.
 They may have children that they do or don't see," Case says.
 "They have a much more fragile existence than they would have had a generation ago."